pumpkinz/pumpkin-reader/README.md

 Pumpkin Reader is the manifestation of what we see the ideal HN app for our needs.

+We only support Android 4.4+ because we believe that fragmentation in Android world is really bad.
+Hence the only way to go is to quickly abandon the older and now irrelevant versions.

 ## Features (v1.0):

 1. Material design, done right